mantidtech/tplr/README.md

 #### `{{ bracketWith S pipeline }}`

-Resolves the pipeline as a string around surrounds it with bracket pairs taken from `S`
+Surrounds the pipeline with bracket pairs taken from `S`

 `S` must be an even-length string.
 The first half is used as the opening bracket, and the second as closing.